 Matthew currently enjoys a busy career as a chamber musician and soloist.
 Recent

-Forthcoming plans include performances at the 2013 English Music Festival and at
+Forthcoming plans include performances at the 2014 Clifton Festival, the University

 As an orchestral pianist Matthew has worked with the City of Birmingham Symphony

 Orchestra, Moscow City Ballet and the Thursford Christmas Spectacular.
 As a rehearsal